Your shopping cart is empty.

 My work explores the quality of illumination as it relates to transformation and focuses on the cycles of nature.
 I strive to capture the inner-light of my subject, which when reflected in the natural-world becomes magical.

 Patterns are prevalent in my Magical Expressionism Series as I explore the way the Fibonacci Spiral informs the mysteries of transformation.
 My work has a spiritual quality which comes from celebrating the power of small things transforming into great beauty.
-Truth and beauty are the center of all my work and to have a painting is to be reminded that we live in a world of miraculous events everyday and that the power of a small thing, held within, is far greater than we can imagine.

 For every original painting I write a personal essay for my clients.
-I love to paint and write and when I put the two together the result is a special kind of art.
+I love to paint and write, and when I put the two together the result is a special kind of art.

 I'm available to paint commissions.
 Commissioned art makes beautiful and meaningful gifts for a loved one.
 Every commissioned painting comes with a story.